bndtools/bnd.manual/_chapters/135-settings.md

 We provide a number of additional features over the maven syntax.

+## Logging out

+You can create a log file specific for the connections by specifying:

+	-connection-log: somefile.txt

+This file will contain the detailed trace output

 ## Syntax

 The settings files have the following structure: